-The water is collected on the roof and channelled into a tank.
+The water is collected on the roof and channeled into a tank.
 This tank feeds a water organization module.
-It filters the water from any contaminants, be it hard particles, bacteria or whatever else, so that it’s perfectly good to drink.
+It filters it from any contaminants, be it hard particles, bacteria or whatever else, so that it’s perfectly good to drink.
 The module then feeds the purified supply into a pressure tank to accommodate it for regular household pressure.
-This water is then used in the sinks and showers around the house.
+This water is used in the sinks and showers around the house.

 After this step, the water starts to recycle.
 The drains in the bathroom and sinks, washing machines and the likes, connect to the greenhouse modules (there can be more than one).
 This is where vegetables and fruits are grown.
 They will provide BIO-graded food (no GMO, no contaminants) throughout the year.
 The conditions and crops are set to grown independent of the seasons or outdoor conditions.